Particular/docs.particular.net/nservicebus/messaging/databus/custom-databus_content_core_[6.0,7.0].partial.md

 ## Configure the endpoint

-Configure the endpoint to use the custom DataBus implementation instead of the default DataBus, as shown:
+Configure the endpoint to use the custom DataBus implementation instead of the default DataBus:

 snippet: PluginCustomDataBus